thetobogganracer/thetobogganracer/README.md

 - 👋 Hi, I’m @thetobogganracer
-- 👀 I’m interested in becoming learning and developing skills.
+- 👀 I’m interested in developing new skills.
 - 🌱 I’m a first-year Bachelor of Computer Science student.

 <!---